linuxlawson/monthly-planner/README.md

 Monthly Planner for Chores/Duties

 This is my first attempt using classes in python.
-It confused me and I'm not sure I got it right but the program does work.
+It confused me and I'm not sure I got it right but the program works as it should.

 It's basically a copy of the recipe program with different wording.